By Cassie Bailey | Published on September 29, 2025

 Southern Caribbean Pirate Treasure

-Perhaps the most iconic possession of a pirate is a treasure chest.
+Perhaps the most iconic pirate’s possession is their treasure chest.
 The lure of buried treasure is yet another reason why many visit the islands.
 While it's not likely that you'll come across a chest full of emeralds while hanging out on the beach, some people have been lucky enough to find them.
-I was sure hoping to find one.

-One treasure that has been confirmed as authentic is that of a Spanish galleon ship named San Jose, which sank near the Caribbean coast of Colombia in 1708.
-Its contents have been authenticated and are worth more than $17 billion dollars.
-The United Nations has recommended that the treasure not be removed and sold.
-I didn't find any treasure, at least not in the form of jewels and gold.
+One confirmed treasure is that of a Spanish galleon ship named San Jose, which sank near the coast of Colombia in 1708.
+Its contents have been authenticated and are worth over $17 billion today.
+I didn't find any treasure myself, at least not in the form of jewels and gold — but I did encounter plenty of history.

-The decline of pirates in the Caribbean, which began in the 1720s, was due to the demise of mercenaries and the establishment of European armies.
-European navies fought against piracy as part of their plan for control of the Caribbean, as did the United States.
-European countries started to imprison pirates, while others were executed.
+Beginning in the 1720s the demise of mercenaries and the establishment of European armies led to the decline of Caribbean pirates.
+European navies and the United States fought against piracy to gain control over the Caribbean.
+Several countries started to imprison pirates, while others executed them.
 Pirates began fleeing to other parts of the world.

 ‘Avast, Me Hearties!’